ballerburg9005/llamara3/README.md

 Current State of Affairs and Demo
 =================================
 I just uploaded this today and was amidst rewriting code ... if you want to try an older version without behavior enforcer, you can reach Llamara3 at this **XMPP handle: llamara3@xabber.org**

-Some features in the diagram are still in the process of being implemented.
+Some features in the diagram are still in the process of being implemented, but close to finished (punishments, behavior enforcer and Gcal).

 Setup
 =====

+*Hint: You need to install a lot of unknown python packages first, please help by writing a requirements.txt.*

 ```
 git clone https://github.com/ballerburg9005/llamara3
 ```